szwacz/fs-jetpack/README.md

 * `safe` if set to `true` the file will be read in ["safe mode"](#safe-mode).

 **returns:**
-File content in specified format.
+File content in specified format, or `null` if file doesn't exist.

 ## <a name="remove"></a> remove(path, [options])